 Income splitting can be one of the most effective ways to save tax for your family, now and in the future.
 Some examples include:

-- If you are saving for retirement, a spousal RRSP contribution will provide a tax deduction for you now and the future retirement income is taxed in the hands of your spouse (assuming the spousal RRSP attribution rules are not triggered).
+- If you are saving for retirement consider a spousal RRSP.
+While the pension income splitting rules allow a spouse who is 65 years of age or older to allocate up to 50% of their RRIF income to the other spouse a spousal RRSP contribution will provide a tax deduction for you now and 100% of the future retirement income is taxed in the hands of your spouse (assuming the spousal RRSP attribution rules are not triggered).

-- Certain income splitting strategies can be implemented with adult children and/or your spouse, such as gifting money to a spouse or adult child to make contributions to their TFSA account.
+- Certain income splitting strategies can be implemented with adult children and/or your spouse or common-law partner, such as gifting money to a spouse or adult child to make contributions to their TFSA account.

 - Another consideration is loaning funds at the prescribed rate to your spouse or adult child, directly or indirectly through a family trust, to invest in non-registered funds.
 The prescribed rate loan strategy may be particularly attractive now as the current prescribed rate is only 1%.
 Learn more about prescribed rate loans here.